warunarathnayake/warunarathnayake/README.md

 I am a full-stack developer who loves java and angular

 * 🌍  I'm based in Sri Lanka
+* ⚡  I'm interested in software designing and development
+* 🚀  I'm currently working on a content customization and digitization project in the insurtech industry
+* 🤝  I'm open to collaborating on software development projects
 * ✉️  You can contact me at [rathnayakewaruna@gmail.com](mailto:rathnayakewaruna@gmail.com)
-* 🤝  I'm open to collaborating on software development projects
-* ⚡  I'm interested in software designing and development

 ### Skills